Johnny Small, arrested at 15, exonerated 28 years later

 An August 8-11 evidentiary hearing included the testimony of twenty witnesses.
 During the hearing, the same people who had been teenagers in 1988 testified as adults that they were leaned on heavily by law enforcement, questioned without their parents present, told that Johnny Small was coming to get them, told that the shell casings taken from the crime scene were a perfect match to the casings collected from the gun Small was alleged to have in his possession, and told that their testimony would only help send a murderer to prison.
 Documents in the Wilmington Police Department file corroborated much of their testimony.
 In contrast, when questioned during the hearing, the lead detective, James J. Lightner, denied their assertions and testified “I don’t recall” over fifteen times.
 Johnny testified at the evidentiary hearing and maintained his innocence.

-On August 11, 2016, Judge W. Douglas Parsons vacated Johnny’s 1989 murder conviction, finding the David’s original trial testimony was false; the Crime Stoppers eyewitness could not have been at the crime scene as she had testified; and the gun Johnny allegedly used to commit the murder was collected by law enforcement in Charlotte, NC prior to Johnny’s trial.
+On August 11, 2016, Judge W. Douglas Parsons vacated Johnny’s 1989 murder conviction, finding that David’s original trial testimony was false; the Crime Stoppers eyewitness could not have been at the crime scene as she had testified; and the gun Johnny allegedly used to commit the murder was collected by law enforcement in Charlotte, NC prior to Johnny’s trial.
 The Court further found that the Wilmington Police Department had failed to fulfill its constitutional obligation to disclose numerous exculpatory and impeaching documents to the District Attorney’s office, so they were not made available to the defense prior to trial, as required by law.
 On September 8, 2016, the District Attorney dismissed all charges against Johnny.

 Johnny Small’s Case in the Media